 - From Portal 2:

 - The middle chapters take the player on an exploration of the old Aperture Science Innovators test facilities, far beneath the more modern chambers that you start the game in.
 You get to see what Aperture was like when its eccentric founder, Cave Johnson, was in his heyday, full of money and enthusiasm and with "astronauts, Olympians, and war heroes" jumping at the chance to test his products.
 Then you get to see it as a company struggling to survive and hiring bums off the street due to Congressional inquiries over the "missing astronauts".
-Lastly, you get to hear Cave's final recordings as a bitter, bankrupt old man dying of mercury poisoning and trying desperately to preserve some kind of legacy.
+Lastly, you get to hear Cave's final recordings as a bitter, bankrupt old man dying of moon dust poisoning and trying desperately to preserve some kind of legacy.
 Aperture may have recovered and gone on without him, but he's gone, his memories buried along with the empire he built.